 - a.
 Volunteer at a professional or program event - 15 points (up to half day) and 30 points (up to a full day) - b.
 Participate in a department approved charitable event 30 points - c.
-Program or class-sponsored bake sale event 10 points - \Note: Limited to one event per student - d.
-Volunteer with program research endeavors 20 points - e.
-Volunteer for Academic Challenge Practice Team 40 points - f.
-Selected for Academic Challenge Team 60 points - g.
-International Medical Travel 60 points - h.
-Attendance at Grand Rounds 10 points - Attendance at a full-day professional symposium/seminar 30 points \Note: All senior students are required to attend the fall NYDART symposium - j.
-Attendance at a half-day professional symposium/seminar 15 points - k.
-Attendance at a continuing education professional lecture/seminar 5 points - 1.
-Completing an advisor-approved webinar 5 points - m.
-Membership in a department-approved professional society 5 points - \Note: Per year of membership (such as: AARC, CoBGRTE) - n.
+Volunteer with program research endeavors 20 points - d.
+Attendance at Grand Rounds 10 points - e.
+Attendance at a full-day professional symposium/seminar 30 points - f.
+Attendance at a half-day professional symposium/seminar 15 points - g.
+Attendance at a continuing education professional lecture/seminar 5 points - h.
+Completing an advisor-approved webinar- 5 points - i.
+Membership in a department-approved professional society 5 points

+Note: Per year of membership (such as: American Association for Respiratory Care (AARC), American College of Respiratory Therapy Education (ACRTE)) - j.
 Special projects at the discretion of faculty advisor and the program director